uriel-reyes/sellertools/README.md

 2. **Channel Alignment**:
    - Create a distribution channel with the same key as the store (e.g., `seller-store-1`)
    - Associate this channel with the store
+   - This channel is used for both inventory distribution and store-specific pricing
+   - Ensure the channel has roles of "InventorySupply" and "ProductDistribution"

 3. **Product Selection Setup**:
    - Create a product selection with the same key as the store (e.g., `seller-store-1`)
    - This alignment of keys (store, channel, product selection) is essential for the application to function correctly

+4. **Product Variant Configuration**:
+   - The application manages pricing exclusively through the master variant (variantId: 1) of each product
+   - All channel-specific prices are attached to the master variant
+   - No additional product variants need to be created for seller-specific pricing
+   - This approach simplifies price management while allowing seller-specific pricing through channels

 ### Customer Association